-There can be several risks to not having auto insurance.
+There can be several risks to driving without auto insurance in Colorado.
 Here are a few everyone should be aware of:

 It is against the law to operate a motor vehicle in Colorado without having insurance.
 You risk citations and fines if you drive without auto insurance.